Tuesday, 4 July 2017

 There are two types of platforms software-based and hardware-based.
 Java provides software-based platform.

 The Java platform differs from most other platforms in the sense that it is a software-based platform that runs on the top of other hardware-based platforms.
-It has two components:
+It has two components:- Runtime Environment

 Java code can be run on multiple platforms e.g. Windows, Linux, Sun Solaris, Mac/OS etc. Java code is compiled by the compiler and converted into bytecode.
 This bytecode is a platform-independent code because it can be run on multiple platforms i.e. Write Once and Run Anywhere(WORA).